 Web protection

-Blocks access to and from known or suspicious internet addresses on Windows and iOS devices.
+Blocks access to and from known or suspicious internet addresses on Windows, macOS, and iOS devices.
 Disabling this feature can affect the safety of your endpoints.

 Web protection also has advanced settings used for troubleshooting that should remain enabled.
 Only disable these with the guidance of ThreatDown Support: